 August Karl Gustav Bier (1861 – 1949) was a German Surgeon.

-- 1886 – Graduated from the University of Kiel.
-While in residency, he became an assistant to Johannes Freidrich von Esmarch and supervised the changeover from the antiseptic to aseptic system in operating theatres
+- 1888 – Residency in surgery under the professor Friedrich Von Esmarch in Kiel.
+He became an assistant to Esmarch and supervised the changeover from the antiseptic to aseptic system in operating theatres

 - 1889 – Performed the first spinal anaesthetic

 - 1895 – Professor extraordinarius, University of Kiel

 - 1903 – Professor of Surgery at Bonn

 - 1905 – Married his first patient, Anna Esau with whom he had 5 children.
 Honorary Member of the Scottish Association for Surgeons; Honorary Doctor in Law Sciences at the University of Edinburgh.
 Cameron prize for his new concept to treat acute as well as chronic infections, especially tuberculosis, by hyperemia.